 Immune Building Herbs to Use

-Mountain Rose Herbs (Link Removed) is a great place to find these ingredients!)
+(Katie’s note: Mountain Rose Herbs is a great place to find these ingredients!)

 This is probably one of the most popular, if not the most popular immunity herb.
 You’ll find Echinacea in many store-bought natural preparations.
 This is a great all around immunity herb because it targets bacterial, viral and fungal infections.
 It’s best used short term and before a cold/flu is well on its way.
 Echinacea stimulates white blood cells and the lymphatic system.
 Do not use in someone with ragweed allergies.

 These have a tangy, almost citrusy flavor due to their high vitamin C content.
 Especially good for diarrhea and constipation.

 This nutritive herb is a powerhouse of vitamins and minerals.
 The name means “the father of all foods.”
 Alfalfa supplies 8 essential amino acids and has the highest chlorophyll content of any known plant.
 This helps the body absorb and utilize nutrients faster and better when used in conjunction with other herbs.

 High in vitamins A and C, this is an anti-inflammatory that also increases blood circulation.
 Orange peel also helps with lung health by acting as a natural antihistamine and expelling congestion from the lungs.

 For these popsicles I made some with coconut milk and some with yogurt.
 I also added some raw honey and frozen berries.
 Berries, especially blueberries, are high in antioxidants and vitamins.
 Raw honey is also an important addition.
 It not only helps mask any bitter herbal flavors but is packed with nutrition.
 Many have sung the praises of raw honey, especially in its use for soothing sore throats.